Yellowstone National Cemetery: History

 Veterans Affairs asked for public input on a name for the new national cemetery; Montana's citizens submitted fifty two different proposed names.
 Proposed name Yellowstone National Cemetery came from a veteran in Laurel, Yellowstone County, Montana, who lived near the cemetery.
 The veteran sent an email on 3 January 2014 to US Senator Jon Tester, D-Mont.; Veterans Affairs, National Cemetery Administration, Denver, Colorado; and to the Yellowstone County Board of Commissioners, which read in part, "The name Yellowstone National Cemetery meets VA requirements of location, region, and broad inspiring appeal.
 The name reflects grandeur of America's west, with nobility, strength, courage, and character: hallmarks befitting sacrifice, honor, and gallantry of America's military veterans.
 The lasting name of this hallowed ground must fervently and sincerely honor the very soul and service of veterans forever interred there, Yellowstone National Cemetery is that name."
 Veterans Affairs agreed with the recommended name, Yellowstone National Cemetery.

 On 26 May 2014 Yellowstone County, Montana, officially donated to Veterans Affairs without financial cost to the federal government, the renamedYellowstone National Cemetery.
 Veterans Affairs officials, Montana's congressional delegation, local civic leaders, veterans, and citizens dedicated the new national cemetery on 27 May 2014.
 Dedication ceremony included tribal blessings in native language and native ceremonies by leaders of the Crow Nation and Northern Cheyenne Nation in Montana.

 During summer 2016 the National Cemetery Administration completed a significant enhancement project for Yellowstone National Cemetery.
 These enhancements included installation of 762 in-ground concrete crypts capable of interring 1,524 caskets, a new larger 320-niche columbarium, new signage, and a new interment plaza.

 During summer 2021 the National Cemetery Administration completed construction of three more columbaria at Yellowstone National Cemetery.
 This increased columbaria capacity by 960 niches.

-As of 1 May 2025 Yellowstone National Cemetery has had 2.400 interments/memorials.
+As of 1 Jan 2026 Yellowstone National Cemetery has had over 2,500 interments/memorials.